-Control In this control Leaving water Unit operation is decided based on the leaving water temperature regardless the actual room temperature and/or heating or cooling demand of the room.
+Control In this control Leaving water Unit operation is decided based on the leaving water temperature regardless the actual room temperature and/or heating demand of the room.
 External room thermostat Unit operation is decided by the external thermostat or equivalent (e.g. heat pump convector).
-Room thermostat Unit operation is decided based on the ambient temperature of the dedicated Human Comfort Interface (BRC1HHDA used as room thermostat).
+Room thermostat Unit operation is decided based on the ambient temperature of the user interface used as a room thermostat.

 Code Description

-[2.9] [C-07] • 0:Leaving water
+[2.9] [C-07] • 0: Leaving water

-• 1: External room thermostat
+1: External room thermostat

 • 2: Room thermostat